IBM Basic assembly language and successors: General characteristics

-As it is an assembly language, BAL uses the native instruction set of the IBM mainframe architecture on which it runs, System/360, just as the successors to BAL use the native instruction sets of the IBM mainframe architectures on which they run, including System/360, System/370, System/370-XA, ESA/370, ESA/390, and z/Architecture.
+As an assembly language, BAL uses the native instruction set of the IBM mainframe architecture on which it runs, System/360, just as the successors to BAL use the native instruction sets of the IBM mainframe architectures on which they run, including System/360, System/370, System/370-XA, ESA/370, ESA/390, and z/Architecture.

-The simplicity of machine instructions means that the source code of a program written in assembler will usually be much longer than an equivalent program in, say, COBOL or Fortran.
+The simplicity of most (Note: Some instructions, e.g., Neural Network Processing Assist (NNPA) are quite complex.) machine instructions means that the source code of a program written in assembler will usually be much longer than an equivalent program in, say, COBOL or Fortran.
 In the past, the speed of hand-coded assembler programs was often felt to make up for this drawback, but with the advent of optimizing compilers, C for the mainframe, and other advances, assembler has lost much of its appeal.
 IBM continues to upgrade the assembler, however, and it is still used when the need for speed or very fine control is paramount.
 However, all of the IBM successors to BAL have included a sophisticated macro facility that allows writing much more compact source code.

 Another reason to use assembler is that not all operating system functions can be accessed in high level languages.
-The application program interfaces of IBM's mainframe operating systems is defined as a set of assembly language "macro" instructions, that typically invoke Supervisor Call (SVC) [e.g., on z/OS] or Diagnose (DIAG) [on, e.g., z/VM] instructions to invoke operating system routines.
+The application program interfaces of IBM's mainframe operating systems are defined as a set of assembly language macro instructions that typically (Note: Some services are invoked with direct calls and releases from MVS/SP V1R3 on added use of Program Call (PC), retaining legacy SVC interfaces.) invoke the Supervisor Call instruction (SVC) on, e.g., z/OS, or Diagnose (Note: The diagnose instruction has no assembler op code, although the literature often uses DIAG or Hypervisor Call (HVC); originally DIAG on a bare machine was model specific and incompatible with VM use.) on, e.g., z/VM.
 It is possible to use operating system services from programs written in high-level languages by use of assembler subroutines.